GreepTheSheep/old-greepthesheep.github.io/_posts/2022-2-12-tm2020-cheat-dangers-en.md

 <iframe width="720" height="410" src="https://www.youtube.com/embed/Fv7CTuucXEA" title="Spam" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Side notes

+I also gave my biggest apologies to SparklingW for destroying the Getting Over It map in the same way.
+Of course showing that there is no script check behind it.
+We have also contacted Nadeo to remove it.

 ### Thanks

 I thank Nadeo for helping me solve this problem quickly, and were very understanding.